Makinilla-maker/Engine3D/README.md

 - Pressing “f” should focus the camera around the geometry.
 - Holding SHIFT duplicates movement speed.
 - Mouse wheel should zoom in and out
-- DELETE button to remove gameObjects
+- Right Click to delete the GameObject in hierarchy

 In Asset List:
 - Can create folders with the button "Create folders"